cardano-foundation/CIPs/CPS-0010/README.md

 <details>
   <summary><strong>First workshop - 2023-11-27</strong></summary>

-  I would like to thank those that contributed to the first workshop hosted by Adam Dean and Ryan Williams ([see presentation slides with notes](https://docs.google.com/presentation/d/1lXw1yMf-Hyp1eVfaFnbTV9897r6pZEd6zpvLNMqT3cI/)).
+  I would like to thank those that contributed to the first workshop hosted by Adam Dean and Ryan Williams ([see shared drive with resources](https://drive.google.com/drive/folders/1gYGeVJBLmDhCGEp1mTkCrsJYspd5hSoM?usp=drive_link)).
   - Beatrice Anihiri
   - Denis Kalinin
   - Evgenii Lisitskii